ggpwnkthx/coach-installer/README.md

 ./deploy.sh
 ```
 ##### Prerequisites
-* wget - Needed to download the scripts.
+* git - Needed to clone the repo.
 * sshd - Needed to communicate with other nodes.

 #### Method 2:
 This method will automatically download the latest version of each script as it is called.
 This is best for developmental needs.
 ```bash